Posted in:

 • You cannot pay into a LISA after you turn 50, although you can still allow your money to accrue interest.

-• If you withdraw your money early, you will be charged 25% of what you take out.
-This means you would get less than you had initially put in if you access your money early.
+• You will be charged 25% of what you take out if you withdraw your money early.
+This means you would get less than you had initially put in if you accessed your money early.

-• The property you purchase with LISA savings must cost under £450,000, and it must be bought with a mortgage.
+• The property you purchase with LISA savings must cost under £450,000 and must be bought with a mortgage.
 You also must not own a property already.

 • The LISA counts towards the £20,000 a year ISA limit.